Leadership Development

 Here are some tips for creating two-way communication within your organization:

 • When searching for a creative solution, allow all employees to pitch their creative ideas.
-Make sure that all employees have a way that they can contribute meaningful ideas.
+Make sure that all employees have a way that they can contribute meaningful ideas without feeling judged.
+Ensure their voice feels heard by creating a psychologically safe environment.

 • When seeking employee feedback, gather it via both individual surveys and group feedback sessions.
 Some people respond best in social settings; others will contribute better if they're given time alone to think.

-• If executives are speaking to their company, encourage them to be themselves – people respond well to authenticity and approachability.
+• If executives speak to their company, encourage them to be themselves–people respond well to authenticity and approachability.
 Don't try to act infallible.

-• Go one step further with the personality assessment results and conduct a team building session with relevant coworkers.
+• Go one step further with the personality assessment results and conduct a team-building session.
 Help the executive you're coaching understand their closest peers and team members better.

 #5: Ensure that the entire leadership is committing time to reflecting on the greater vision for the company – and communicating it clearly

-Effective leaders help employees feel fulfilled and passionate about their work so that they'll be productive.
-By having a clear, attainable plan for the company's future, leadership is setting the foundation for all growth that the company achieves.
-The next step is to communicate regularly with team members about their role in achieving those goals.
+A true leader helps employees feel fulfilled and passionate about their work so that they'll be productive.
+By having a clear, attainable plan for the company's future, leadership sets the foundation for all growth that the company achieves.
+The next step is to use those leadership skills to communicate regularly with team members about their role in achieving those goals.

-Too frequently, executives strategize for the future and analyze progress in their own leadership bubble without transparency to others.
+Too frequently, executives strategize for the future and analyze progress in their own leadership bubble without transparency and honest feedback to others.
 Here are some questions to ask leaders about how they are sharing their vision:

 • How are the goals, plans, and benchmarks being communicated to teams?
 Is there room to improve how it's communicated?

-• Does the team have clear a clear sense of purpose about how it contributes to the customers, stakeholders and company mission?
+• Does the team have a clear sense of purpose about how it contributes to the customers, stakeholders, and company mission?

 • When circumstances change and goals need to be adjusted, is that reflected clearly to team members?
 How frequently do you meet with team members to discuss progress?